M-o-a-T/moat-mqtt/docs/references/mqttclient.rst

 MQTTClient configuration
 ........................

-Typically, you create a :class:`~hbmqtt.client.MQTTClient` instance by way of ``async with`` :proc:`~hbmqtt.client.open_mqttclient`\().
+Typically, you create a :class:`~hbmqtt.client.MQTTClient` instance by way of ``async with`` :func:`~hbmqtt.client.open_mqttclient`\().
 This context manager creates a taskgroup for the client's housekeeping tasks to run in.

-:proc:`~hbmqtt.client.open_mqttclient` accepts a ``config`` parameter which allows to setup some behaviour and defaults settings.
+:func:`~hbmqtt.client.open_mqttclient` accepts a ``config`` parameter which allows to setup some behaviour and defaults settings.
 This argument must be a Python dictionary which may contain the following entries:

 * ``keep_alive``: keep alive interval (in seconds) to send when connecting to the broker (defaults to ``10`` seconds). :class:`~hbmqtt.client.MQTTClient` will *auto-ping* the broker if no message is sent within the keep-alive interval.
 This avoids disconnection from the broker.
 * ``ping_delay``: *auto-ping* delay before keep-alive times out (defaults to ``1`` seconds).
 This should be larger than twice the worst-case roundtrip between your client and the broker.